 Everyone will be using these wrenches for different applications, for example if you just need to make adjustments on handlebars, a cheaper, preset tool will be perfectly fine for you and there is no need to get an expensive, adjustable and all-inclusive kit.

-If you need to adjust multiple components on a high performance, carbon fibre bike, it is recommended to go for an adjustable version.
+If you need to adjust multiple components on a high performance, carbon fiber bike, it is recommended to go for an adjustable version.

 And that is (hopefully) everything you need to know to find the ultimate bike torque wrench for you!